 - Video Bandwidth > 300 Kbps

 By using sensors at strategic vantage points that are met every few minutes, CloudReady captures real-time end-to-end communication statistics 24*7 and 365 days a year.
 The number of sensors a company needs to deploy depends on how far it needs to cast a network to raise the alarm about any problems.

-Always Be Monitoring
+Always Be Monitoring to Improve Teams Performance

 But exceptionally when outages occur, Exoprise treats them better than others.
 A few days ago, and as always, CloudReady detected the Exchange Online and Microsoft 365 issue 2 hours before Microsoft acknowledged the problem on their site.

 Teams AV testing under conditions (public or private sites) that reflect exactly what end-users are experiencing establishes the monitoring and troubleshooting process as more valuable.
 Monitoring of Teams WebRTC/AV stats from cloud sites isn’t really while everyone WFH today.
 On the other hand, Teams messaging, and availability monitoring of Teams run from Exoprise global public vantage sites.

 The combination of CloudReady and Service Watch helps to provide a complete overview of the user experience along with a high-level insight into the health of the network infrastructure.
 Don’t believe us?
 Check out our video with Forrester.